carrauk/RepData_PeerAssessment1/PA1_template.md

 The change can be seen with the output from 'Summary' above.
 There is a change to the 3rd Quandrant value.

-Lets see the imputed data in a histogram.
+Lets see the imputed data displayed as a histogram.

 ```r